EdmundGoodman/EdmundGoodman/README.md

 ##### I'm currently working on

-- My Master's research project, investigating how we can improve the performance of the [xDSL compiler toolkit](https://github.com/xdslproject/xdsl) ([meta-repo here](https://github.com/EdmundGoodman/masters-project))
+- My Master's degree research project, investigating how we can improve the performance of the [xDSL compiler toolkit](https://github.com/xdslproject/xdsl) ([meta-repo here](https://github.com/EdmundGoodman/masters-project))
 - An exploration of the explainable artificial intelligence paper [Beyond Sparsity: Tree Regularization of Deep Models for Interpretability](https://ojs.aaai.org/index.php/AAAI/article/view/11501)
 - Writing some more blog posts for [my website](https://edmundgoodman.co.uk/posts/)